 Includes: Admission to the zoo for the day and an encounter with our two white rhinos.

-Note: Encounters take place before the zoo’s normal hours.
+- Morning Encounters: 9:00am encounters take place before the zoo’s normal hours.
 Only people who have purchased rhino encounter tickets are allowed entry into the zoo during the encounter.
-Please meet us at 9am a the zoo’s front entrance the day of your encounter.
+Please meet us at 9:00am at the zoo’s front entrance the day of your encounter.

-*Participants must be at least 12 years of age.
-Those under 18 must be accompanied by a paid adult.
+- Rhino Encounter participants must be at least 12 years of age.
+Those under 18 must also be accompanied by a paid adult.

 Comments from previous rhino encounter participants: